 UBS archives Web Pages in PDF/A Format

-UBS AG is implementing a ground-breaking project together with PDF Tools AG for archiving business-critical web pages in a manner compliant with auditing requirements.
+UBS AG is implementing a ground-breaking project together with PDF Tools AG for archiving business-critical web pages in a manner conform with auditing requirements.
 The result: enhanced security for documentation and review of communications contents.
 And the corporate archivist is very happy.

 UBS is a leading global financial institution, the market leader in Switzerland in the private and corporate client sector, with offices in all of the major financial centers around the world and more than 60,000 employees in over 50 countries.

-Electronic archiving of business-relevant documentation according to compliance directives has long been standard procedure at UBS.
+Electronic archiving of business-relevant documentation according to conformance directives has long been standard procedure at UBS.
 The company secretariat at the UBS Corporate Center is responsible for archiving management process documentation.
 There, all management

 process documents generated are saved in PDF/A, TIFF or JPG format and placed in long-term archives that meet auditing requirements – reports from executive management and the board of directors, policy documents, company founding documentation and all governance-relevant information.

 Risk and reputation issues